Rodrigossz/Python-Custom-Skills-Toolkit/code/csv-filter.md

 ## Sample Output

-From the first string, one date is returned.
-From the second, there is no month or day, so today's info is used.
+From the first string, two countries are returned.
+US is not one of the lines of the file.
+Only exact matches are returned.

 ```json
 {